loxilb-io/loxilbdocs/docs/lb-algo.md

 ### 3. Persistence (persist)

-In this mode, every client (sourceIP) will always be get connected to a particular end-point.
+In this mode, every client (sourceIP) will always get connected to a particular end-point.
 In essence there is no real load-balancing involved but it can be useful for applications which require client session-affinity e.g FTP which requires two connections with the end-point.

 ![persistent](photos/persist-algo.png)